Invincible Eleven

 Union of Invincible Eleven & Majestic Sports Association Inc., also known as Invincible Eleven (I.E.), is a Liberian football club based in Monrovia.
 They are Liberia's oldest club.
-Their home stadium is the Antonette Tubman Stadium.
-I.E. is one of Liberia's most popular and historic clubs, along with Mighty Barolle.
-George Weah, Liberia's most famous footballer and current president, scored 24 goals in 23 games during a spell at I.E. in the 1986/87 season.
+Their home stadium is the Antoinette Tubman Stadium.
+I.E. is one of Liberia's most popular and historic clubs, along with Mighty Barrolle.
+George Weah, Liberia's most famous footballer and former president, scored 24 goals in 23 games during a spell at I.E. in the 1986–87 season.

 History

-I.E. traces their origin from Iron United, based in Clay-Ashland and Bombers, based in Monrovia.
-These teams were composed of young players between ages of 13 and 20, and mostly students of College of West Africa (CWA), St. Patrick's High School, and Liberia College.
+I.E. traces its origin from Iron United, based in Clay-Ashland, and Bombers, based in Monrovia.
+These teams were composed of young players between the ages of 13 and 20, mostly students of College of West Africa (CWA), St. Patrick's High School, and Liberia College.
 Both Iron United and Bombers were active between 1940 and 1942.

-The young players of the two teams, especially students of CWA having established teamwork and amicable relationship, decided to pool their resources and form a single team, strong enough to compete favorably with the older and more experienced teams like Olympics and Bame Monrovia.
-A meeting with this agenda was summoned up at the residence of Joseph G. Richards's mother on Broad Street in May 1943.
-At this meeting the formation of team was unanimously agree upon.
+The young players of the two teams - especially students of CWA - established teamwork and an amicable relationship.
+They decided to pool their resources and form a single team, strong enough to compete favorably with the older and more experienced teams like the Olympics and Bame Monrovia.
+A meeting with this agenda was summoned at the residence of Joseph G. Richards's mother on Broad Street in May 1943.
+At this meeting, the formation of the team was unanimously agreed upon.

 After tossing around several ideas for naming a football team, the name Invincible Eleven was agreed upon.
-Those who attended that May 1943 meeting during which IE was formed included John Coleman (deceased), G. Aaron Grimes, Hugh Collins, Sammy Hodge, Lawrence Morgan, Austin Coleman, George Marshall, Othello Coleman, Zulu Cooper and Oscar Hemans-Yankey.
-At that meeting, Joseph G. Richards was elected first captain of the team.
+Those who attended that May 1943 meeting during which IE was formed included John Coleman (deceased), G. Aaron Grimes, Hugh Collins, Sammy Hodge, Lawrence Morgan, Austin Coleman, George Marshall, Othello Coleman, Zulu Cooper, and Oscar Hemans-Yankey.
+At that meeting, Joseph G. Richards was elected the first captain of the team.

 While most of these young students were attending CWA and the team initially had the backing of the faculty of the institution, they were not the CWA team; among the members were students from Liberia College and St. Patrick's High School.
-Though it is true that most of the original members of the team were Americo-Liberians or Congos by virtue of their easy access to formal education at that time, yet it is equally incorrect to state that IE is an Americo-Liberian team.
-There were also students who were from the Kru, Bassa and Grebo ethnic backgrounds.
-For instance, Edmund Johnson, Robert Sherman, Tugbeh Anderson and Prince N. A. Brown were all Krus.
-Frank George, Aaron Grimes and Argwu, the goalie, were Bassas, while Hugh Collins was Grebo, thus giving the team an academic and broad ethnic base support from the onset.
+Though it is true that most of the original members of the team were Americo-Liberians or Congos by virtue of their easy access to formal education at that time, there were also students who were from the Kru, Bassa and Grebo ethnic backgrounds.
+For instance, Edmund Johnson, Robert Sherman, Tugbeh Anderson, and Prince N. A. Brown were all Krus.
+Frank George, Aaron Grimes, and Argwu, the goalie, were Bassas, while Hugh Collins was Grebo, thus giving the team an academic and broad ethnic base support from the onset.